 Are you looking for a way to add additional sleeping areas to your home for family visits or you have friends come to stay?
 Building a Murphy Bed is the perfect way to solve this issue.
 This is exactly why we added a Murphy bed to our Airbnb guest suite.

-We wanted to provide additional sleeping for our guests and we wanted it to be more comfortable than a pull out sofa.
-Building a murphy bed gives you a queen comfortable mattress and tucks away when not using to allow the guests to hang out in the space.
+We wanted to provide additional sleeping for our guests and we wanted it to be more comfortable than a pull-out sofa.
+Building a Murphy bed gives you a queen comfortable mattress that tucks away when not in use to allow the guests to hang out in the space.

 Sitting area by day and sleeping area by night.